 Once you’ve designed and implemented an electronic Document Management System for your business or organization, the difficult part is over—but that doesn’t mean there isn’t always room for improvement within your process.
 Adopting and enforcing an accountability program for an DMS helps you to track your own adherence to your policies.

-Because one of the largest contributors to electronic document management system data breaches is employees simply being unaware of some of the security risks that come with the convenience of digital devices, rigorously maintaining a proper document management system and its various processes will establish a routine for your employees, helping to reduce possibility for accidental security breaches.
+One of the largest contributors to electronic document management system data breaches is employees simply being unaware of some of the security risks that come with the convenience of digital devices.
+Rigorously maintaining a proper document management system and its various processes will establish a routine for your employees, helping to reduce possibility for accidental security breaches.

 Whether it means firmly outlining a strict record retention schedule to keep your document inventory down, or upgrading to a secure offsite storage service to better protect and manage a growing company that stores highly sensitive data, there are several key opportunities for optimization within an DMS, such as:

 Although outlining your company’s information management priorities and establishing a regular document retention schedule is an intrinsically necessary component to any Document Management System, this step is especially critical for managing paper records.

 Unlike electronic Document Management Systems, where thousands of documents can be stored on a hard drive you toss into a desk drawer, the same amount of paper records can take up quite a bit of space when kept in a physical filing cabinet.

 With a well-maintained record retention schedule, you can help to maximize your workplace efficiency by eliminating the useless files that start to take up extra office-space.
 Despite this though, it’s also important to consider the overall size of your document management system.

 Even a well-retained record inventory for a large company can become overwhelming in terms of size.
 When space becomes an issue, many records management experts advise businesses and organizations to consider offsite record storage services.

 Prepare for the Worst